stevefeng1991321/docmanager/README.md

 # DocManager

-A full-featured document management system built with **Laravel 12**.
-Supports dual-mode search (keyword + offline TF-IDF semantic), document versioning, role-based access control, chunked upload, and a REST API — no cloud dependency.
+A full-featured, self-hosted **document management system** built with **Laravel 12**.
+Designed for organizations that need a private, offline-capable alternative to cloud DMS platforms — no internet dependency, no third-party services required.

 | App | URL | Who |
 |---|---|---|